spyder-ide/spyder-docs/doc/help.rst

 Help
 ====

-The help plugin works together with the :doc:`console` and the :doc:`editor`: it shows automatically documentation available when the user is instantiating a class or calling a function (pressing the left parenthesis key after a valid function or class name triggers a call
+The help plugin works together with the :doc:`ipythonconsole` and the :doc:`editor`: it shows automatically documentation available when the user is instantiating a class or calling a function (pressing the left parenthesis key after a valid function or class name triggers a call